phihungtf/teamBaDao_Lab2/docs/report.md

 job.waitForCompletion(true);
 ```

 2. The next jobs is used to run the `VertexMapper` and `VertexReducer`.
-This job will read the output of the job before and output the result in binary format.
+These jobs will read the output of the job before and output the result in binary format.

 ```java
 long counter = job.getCounters().findCounter(JobCounter.JOB).getValue();